When it comes to drug safety, waiting for reports from patients and their doctors just isn’t good enough.

 Using real-world data from healthcare claims and electronic medical records (EMR) to generate real-world evidence, Sentinel can actively identify new and unsuspected safety signals that may warrant further investigation.
 Within Sentinel, the Active Postmarket Risk Identification and Analysis (ARIA) System formats data into the Sentinel Common Data Model so numerous health outcomes that occur after exposure to a medical product can be detected, monitored, and analyzed.

 We’re Empowering Pharma with the Same Safety Capabilities the FDA Has

-Recognizing the value of this capability and how it could empower pharma companies if they had their own version of it, Saama—in collaboration with a Top 10 U.S. pharmaceutical company, the FDA’s Sentinel Operations Center, and the Reagan-Udall Foundation for the FDA—has developed a commercially viable solution that lets sponsors leverage the Sentinel Common Data Model internally.
+Recognizing the value of this capability and how it could empower pharma companies if they had their own version of it, Saama—in collaboration with Gilead Sciences, the FDA’s Sentinel Operations Center, and the Reagan-Udall Foundation for the FDA—has developed a commercially viable solution that lets sponsors leverage the Sentinel Common Data Model internally.

 With the power to actively analyze vast amounts of claims and EMR data from third-party providers like IQVIA and Optum, pharma companies will be able to:

 - Help pharmacovigilance stakeholders detect signals more accurately and make more informed decisions.

 - Explore potential causal relationships between drug/outcome pairs.

 - Respond rapidly and comprehensively to regulatory requests or potential findings.

 - Gain insights into competitive products.